NCI Drug Dictionary

 The NCI Drug Dictionary contains technical definitions and synonyms for drugs/agents used to treat patients with cancer or conditions related to cancer.
 Each drug entry includes links to check for clinical trials listed in NCI's List of Cancer Clinical Trials.

 A humanized monoclonal antibody directed against the tumor necrosis factor-like weak inducer of apoptosis receptor (TWEAKR) with potential antineoplastic, immunomodulating and antiangiogenic activities.
 Enavatuzumab binds to TWEAKR and inhibits TWEAK ligand binding and activation of NF-kappaB-mediated cytokine release, which may result in tumor cell apoptosis.
 TWEAKR is a cell-surface receptor with homology to tumor necrosis factor receptors.
 Upon binding with its ligand, TWEAKR has been shown to stimulate cytokine release and cell proliferation, migration, and survival; it may also promote apoptosis under some conditions.
 This receptor may be overexpressed in a variety of tumors including those of the pancreas, colon, lung, kidney, and breast.
 Check for active clinical trials using this agent.
 (NCI Thesaurus)

-Synonyms: anti-tumor necrosis factor-like weak inducer of apoptosis monoclonal antibody PDL192
+Synonym: anti-tumor necrosis factor-like weak inducer of apoptosis monoclonal antibody PDL192

 anti-TWEAKR monoclonal antibody PDL192

 Code name: PDL192